[amazon_auto_links id="280537"]

 – Another quality is that they are eaten in small quantities.

-As mentioned earlier, salt is often added to condiments to enhance flavour. - Sugar:
+- Salt: As mentioned earlier, salt is often added to condiments to enhance flavour.

-Sugar is also added to condiments.
-It is also used to nullify the effect of too many spices. - Oil:
+- Sugar: Sugar is also added to condiments.
+It is also used to nullify the effect of too many spices.

-Oil is used to make the condiment more liquid.
+- Oil: Oil is used to make the condiment more liquid.
 Common oils used include vegetable oil, olive oil, and palm oil.
 It serves more purpose than to make it fluid.
-It is used to make the mixture durable. - Spices:
+It is used to make the mixture durable.

-Although there are spices in Asian countries’ condiments, you can also expect that in Western condiments.
-In Western fast foods like French fries, chicken nuggets, popcorn, sandwiches, and spices such as garlic, onion, and pepper. - Mustard:
+- Spices: Although there are spices in Asian countries’ condiments, you can also expect them in Western condiments.
+In Western fast foods like French fries, chicken nuggets, popcorn, sandwiches, and spices such as garlic, onion, and pepper.

 Pickles are made by fermenting fruits or vegetables.
 In vinegar or brine for some time in a jar.
 It is an integral part of Indian cuisine.
 Add two tablespoons of pickle in the cooking process and make savoury recipes.